Surnet/swagger-jsdoc/README.md

 ### CLI

 You can also use the tool via [command line interface](./docs/CLI.md).
-It supports selecting multiple files, recursive subdirectories and watch task for continuous listening of changes in your code.

 ### Contributing